eeb313-2019/Group-4-Birds/plots/mock/README.md

 - Figure 3b.
 A scatter plot showing an overall increasing trend in the mean precipitation with fluctuations during Western Sandpiper's migration period over 25 years.
 The graph is generated from simulated data.

 - Figure 4.
 A scatter plot showing overall advanced peak dates over 25 years from simulated data.
-Y axis is the date in April.
+The y axis represents the dates in April.

-  R code can be found in *Mock plot-copy.Rmd* and *Population trend.Rmd*
+  R code can be found in *Mock plot-copy.Rmd* and *Population trend.Rmd* files.